 Eastsider News reports to people living, working and playing in a number of local government areas, including the Cities of Boroondara and Whitehorse.
 We regard local government as a very significant layer of the Australian democracy and encourage our readers to become involved and informed about what your local council is doing.
 Some of these things are discussed on one of our Speakers Corners post here, If you want to find out how to have your say on council matters, go here

-The Federal Election in May demonstrated a strong appetite for change in the way politics is being done in Australia.
+Recent election campaigns have demonstrated a strong appetite for change in the way politics is being done in Australia.
 Groups looking to maintain this momentum include:

 The Doncaster Camera Club has a monthly competition amongst its members.
 We publish many of those photos in our digital newspaper.